-- According to the ISBA Financial Portfolio Policy, approved in ISBA Board of Directors on 30 June 2020 April 2020, the bank is not allowed to invest in the Hold to Collect Portfolio. - According to the provision of the Capital Adequacy Ratio as of 01/01/2021, the assigned risk for the securities issued by the Albanian Government in foreign currency will be increased from 50% to 100%, with exceptions for securities issued in foreign currency by Albanian Government in years 2020 and 2021, risk weight to be applied 0%, decision taken from the Supervisory council of Bank of Albania - The security portfolio should obey the specific limits related to type of issuer limits presented on the below table - The overall portfolio must comply with some pre-defined type of issuer limits, which are categorized based on the issuer type, rating and currency.
+- According to the ISBA Financial Portfolio Policy, approved in ISBA Board of Directors on 30 June April 2020, the Bank is not allowed to invest in new Hold to Collect Portfolio. - According to the provision of the Capital Adequacy Ratio as of 01/01/2021, the assigned risk for the securities issued by the Albanian Government in foreign currency will be increased from 50% to 100%, with exceptions for securities issued in foreign currency by Albanian Government in years 2020 and 2021, risk weight to be applied 0%, decision taken from the Supervisory council of Bank of Albania - The security portfolio should obey the specific limits related to type of issuer limits presented on the below table.
+The overall portfolio must comply with some pre-defined type of issuer limits, which are categorized based on the issuer type, rating and currency.
+These limits are internally imposed by the Group